"But why should I?"

 Let’s start with an example.
 Imagine that you went to the cinema.
 You’ve taken your seat, and right after that a guy stands up, and gives a short speech in a step-by-step manner on what the movie is about.
 He uses stuff like bullet points, and doesn’t skip any of the most important action changes.
 He even says several words about how the movie ends.
 Do you still feel the need to watch this movie or maybe you think that this guy ruined the whole fun?

-Presentation is not some kind of vehicle for delivering reports or other raw data (“don’t waste my time and send me an email”).
+Presentation is not some kind of vehicle for delivering reports or other raw data (you’re better off sending an email if that’s the case).
 Presentation is a way of changing the minds of your audience.
 To show them your point of view, and do it in a way that they didn’t expect – take them by surprise.
 The “Presentation Plan” slide screws you completely…

 Let me tell you what does a typical presentation look like.
 Just a moment after everybody has taken their seats, the guy who will be presenting introduces himself and his topic, and then he shows the “Presentation Plan”.
 The audience gets familiar with it, and then they stop paying attention and start to take care of their own stuff (you know… they fell asleep, read a newspaper, play with their iPhone, stuff like that), it happens almost immediately.
 And they no longer listen to whatever the guy has to say, because they don’t have to… The Presentation Plan gave them all the information they needed, and even in a shortened review-like form.